History of Sports Betting: Black Friday and the Age of Offshore Regulation

 These three poker giants got burned because they were using US-based banks and payment processors, and by doing so, they exposed themselves to the risk of prosecution.
 Be it sportsbooks or poker sites, the biggest lesson learned from Black Friday was to base operations and obtain licenses offshore.

-In America, sports betting is now legal at a federal level, but online sportsbooks can’t base their operations on US soil yet due to lingering state-level restrictions.
+In America, sports betting is now legal at a federal level, but online sportsbooks remains subject to regulation that vary on a state-by-state basis.

 Bet Safely and Securely

-The betting sites in the USA we recommend that you use – be it for poker or actually betting on sports – are all legal to use within the bounds of the United States as they’re licensed either in the Caribbean or Europe.
+The betting sites in the USA we recommend that you use – be it for poker or actually betting on sports – are all legal to use within the bounds of the United States.
 A safe license means they don’t run the same risk of The Big Three in 2011.

 Let's have fun and keep it civil.